ESG data

 Group 0 0 0 0 0

-Occupational sick leave frequency rate (included in lost-time injury frequency rate) - Pacific Industrial 0.00 0.00 0.00 0.00 0.00
+Occupational sick leave frequency rate (included in lost time injury frequency rate) - Pacific Industrial 0.00 0.00 0.00 0.00 0.00

 - Group 0.00 0.00 0.00 0.00 0.00

-• 1 Number of fatalities and injuries due to occupational accidents (lost time injuries) ÷ total number of actual working hours x 1,000,000
+• 1 Number of fatalities and injuries due to occupational accidents (lost time injuries) / total number of actual working hours x 1,000,000

-• 2 Including temporary and dispatched employees
+• 2 Including temporary and contract employees

 • 3 Source: Ministry of Health, Labour and Welfare, “Survey of Occupational Accident Trends (Calendar Year)”